FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 By default, SUSHI only generates the [profile differential](https://www.hl7.org/fhir/R4/profiling.html#snapshot), allowing the IG Publisher to create the [profile snapshot](https://www.hl7.org/fhir/R4/profiling.html#snapshot).
 This is the approach recommended by HL7 FHIR leadership.
 If authors prefer, the `--snapshot` (or `-s`) option can be used to cause SUSHI to generate the snapshot without having to run the IG Publisher.

+### `--config`

+Typically, SUSHI uses the `sushi-config.yaml` file to define the configuration options it uses when processing FSH.
+However, in rare cases, it may be useful to override the values provided in `sushi-config.yaml` without changing the file itself.
+For these cases, the `--config` (or `-c`) option can be used to specify a configuration property and the override value for it.
+Currently, this option only allows `version`, `status`, and `releaselabel` to be overridden.

+For example, specifying `sushi build . --config status:active` can be used to specify that the status should be "active" for that particular build of SUSHI.

 ## Status Messages